MadhuShreee07/PlayStore-PowerBI-Analysis-/README.md

 ---

 ## 🎯 Project Objectives
 - Analyze the distribution of apps across different categories
 - Understand rating patterns and install trends
 - Compare free vs paid apps
 - Identify high-performing app categories based on user engagement

 ---

+## ▶️ How to Use This Dashboard
+1. Download the `.pbix` file from the repository
+2. Open it using **Power BI Desktop**
+3. Use slicers and filters to explore app categories, ratings, and install performance interactively

+---

 ## 📄 Page 1: Executive Overview
 This page provides a high-level summary of the Google Play Store, highlighting key metrics and overall trends across all apps.

 <img src="Screenshots/page1_overview.gif" width="750"/>

 ### 🔍 What this page shows:
 - Total number of apps available on the Play Store
 - Average app rating across all categories
 - Median number of installs
 - Percentage of free vs paid apps
 - Overall install distribution to understand market scale

+---

 ## 📄 Page 2: Category Insights
 This page dives deeper into app performance across different categories to understand which domains dominate the Play Store.

 <img src="Screenshots/page2_category.gif" width="800"/>

 ### 🔍 What this page shows:
 - App count by category
 - Average rating per category
 - Comparison of free and paid apps across categories
 - Identification of high-performing and saturated categories

+---

 ## 📄 Page 3: Ratings & Installs Analysis
 This page focuses on understanding the relationship between user ratings and install counts.

 <img src="Screenshots/page3_ratings.gif" width="800"/>

 ### 🔍 What this page shows:
 - Relationship between app ratings and install volumes
 - Top categories based on total installs
 - Insights into user preferences and engagement behavior

+---

 ## 🛠️ Skills Showcased
 This project was a hands-on journey through core **Power BI and data analytics concepts**.
 Here’s what was implemented and demonstrated: